-Before Bruegel there was Hieronymus Bosch (1450? – 1516).
-And one of his most important works – altar panels depicting The Last Judgment – forms the diamond in the crown of a Vienna university’s historic picture gallery.
+Before Bruegel there was Bosch.
+And one of the latter’s most important works forms the diamond in the crown of a Vienna university’s art collection: his altar panels depicting The Last Judgment.

-- Part of a collection of works by Old Masters at the Academy of Fine Arts Vienna
+- Part of a prestigious collection of works at the Academy of Fine Arts Vienna

 - See also: